Click on magnifying glass to see entire picture

 Please read how our orders are processed here

 Who is the rarest and most sought after chicken breed on the planet?…Ayam Cemani Chickens of course!
 They originate in Indonesia and have most everything black; feathers, skin, comb to wattles, flesh, organs, black bones and all…wow!
 This makes this chicken breed one of the most beautiful chickens on the planet, hailing them as “The Lamborghini of Poultry.”
 We like to think of them as a gothic and cool/hip chicken breed that are also beneficial!

 In Indonesia, they are known for their mystical healing powers due to their black hyper-pigmentation.
 Ayam Cemani is a melanistic breed, which means an overdevelopment of melanin.
 Their ink-black feathers shimmer with a metallic sheen of beetle green and purple in the sun.
 The Ayam Cemani are generally friendly birds but will assert themselves with other flock members.
 Hens lay about 60 to 80 tan to cream-colored eggs their first year, after that it can increase to 60-120.
 Egg sizes vary with this breed and shades of tan hues.
 A typical laying cycle lasts for about 20 to 30 eggs, then the hen will stop laying for three to six months, they are not continuous layers.
 They are a real eye candy here on the farm, and definitely are higher up in the flock hierarchy.
 They are an intelligent breed, ours coming up to us begging for attention, treats, or just company.
-They are typically easy going and some of our hens have been excellent mothers to their or other offspring, and broody sitting on eggs often.
+They are typically easy going and some of our hens have been excellent mothers to their or other offspring, going broody sitting on eggs often.
 We would say they do well in all temperatures, thriving more in hotter climates.
-If you are in a colder climate, protection of the combs and wattles is strongly recommended and if you choose, supplemental heat in the winter.
+If you are in a colder climate, protection of the combs and wattles is strongly recommended and if you choose supplemental heat in the winter.
 Since our stock is acclimated to the Vermont climate they do well in all temperatures.